Medtronic (NYSE:MDT) Updates FY 2023 Earnings Guidance

-Medtronic (NYSE:MDT – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $5.53-$5.65 for the period, compared to the consensus estimate of $5.56.
+Medtronic (NYSE:MDT – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
+The company provided EPS guidance of $5.53-$5.65 for the period, compared to the consensus EPS estimate of $5.56.
 The company issued revenue guidance of -.

 Medtronic Price Performance

-Medtronic (NYSE:MDT – Get Rating) last released its quarterly earnings results on Tuesday, August 23rd.
-The medical technology company reported $1.13 earnings per share for the quarter, beating the consensus estimate of $1.12 by $0.01.
-Medtronic had a return on equity of 13.64% and a net margin of 16.75%.
-During the same quarter last year, the firm earned $1.41 EPS.
-As a group, research analysts expect that Medtronic will post 5.53 earnings per share for the current year.
+Medtronic (NYSE:MDT – Get Rating) last released its quarterly earnings data on Tuesday, August 23rd.
+The medical technology company reported $1.13 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.12 by $0.01.
+Medtronic had a net margin of 16.75% and a return on equity of 13.64%.
+During the same quarter in the previous year, the company posted $1.41 earnings per share.
+Equities research analysts expect that Medtronic will post 5.53 EPS for the current year.

 Medtronic Dividend Announcement

-A number of research firms have weighed in on MDT.
-Truist Financial cut their price objective on shares of Medtronic from $111.00 to $97.00 and set a hold rating on the stock in a research report on Wednesday, July 20th.
-Sanford C. Bernstein restated a buy rating and set a $122.00 target price on shares of Medtronic in a research report on Friday, May 20th.
-Needham & Company LLC lowered shares of Medtronic from a buy rating to a hold rating in a report on Friday, May 27th.
-StockNews.com downgraded shares of Medtronic from a strong-buy rating to a buy rating in a research report on Wednesday, August 24th.
-Finally, Atlantic Securities downgraded shares of Medtronic from an overweight rating to a neutral rating and reduced their price target for the stock from $125.00 to $105.00 in a research report on Wednesday, June 1st.
-One research analyst has rated the stock with a sell rating, eleven have given a hold rating and eight have given a buy rating to the stock.
-According to data from MarketBeat.com, Medtronic currently has an average rating of Hold and a consensus target price of $112.10.
+Several equities research analysts have recently issued reports on the stock.
+Sanford C. Bernstein reissued a buy rating and issued a $122.00 price objective on shares of Medtronic in a research report on Friday, May 20th.
+Stifel Nicolaus lowered their price objective on shares of Medtronic from $125.00 to $105.00 in a research note on Monday, July 18th.
+Wolfe Research started coverage on shares of Medtronic in a report on Tuesday, July 5th.
+They issued an underperform rating and a $85.00 target price for the company.
+StockNews.com lowered shares of Medtronic from a strong-buy rating to a buy rating in a research report on Wednesday, August 24th.
+Finally, Royal Bank of Canada dropped their price target on shares of Medtronic from $135.00 to $122.00 in a research report on Friday, May 27th.
+One investment analyst has rated the stock with a sell rating, eleven have given a hold rating and eight have given a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of $112.10.

 About Medtronic